-In particular, Figure \ref{fig: F6G6} provides a side-by-side comparison of functional PC6 and geometric PC6, in which potential influence of the geometry and the functionality of the cortical surface can be observed.
-Regions of activation marked by deep red and blue colors on the functional PC (bottom), especially near the inferior temporal and fusiform gyri, have a visible correspondence with the geometric shape (top) of the regions: the blue/white colors on the top right panel, which indicate inflated/deflated gyri, are matched with the deep blue/red colors on the bottom right of activated areas.
-The occipitotemporal sulcus in white (top right panel) also has an apparent correspondence with the deep red color in the functional PC colormap (bottom right panel).
+A particular interesting finding is in Figure \ref{fig: F6G6}, which provides a side-by-side comparison of functional PC 6 and geometric PC 6.
+Regions of activation marked by deep red and blue colors on the functional PC (bottom), especially near the inferior temporal and fusiform gyri, have a visible correspondence with the geometric shape (top) of these regions: the blue/white colors on the top right panel, which indicate inflated/deflated gyri, are matched with the deep blue/red colors on the bottom right of activated areas.
+The occipitotemporal sulcus in white (top right panel) also has a visible correspondence with the deep red color in the functional PC colormap (bottom right panel).
 A similar correspondence can be seen in the temporal lobe area.
 These results are interesting as they hint potential associations between the anatomical development and functionalities of regions on the cortical surface, specifically with respect to the processing of emotions.
 They also indicate more generally that there are links between the shape of regions and how they functionally behave.